-Insurer means Zurich Australia Limited ABN 92 000 010 195, which insures the death, terminal illness and Total and Permanent Disablement benefits offered by ANZ Staff Super through a group life insurance policy (the "policy") held by the Trustee.
+Insurer means Zurich Australia Limited ABN 92 000 010 195, which insures the death, terminal illness and Total and Permanent Disablement benefits offered by ANZ Staff Super through a group life insurance policy held by the Trustee.
+Zurich Australia Limited ABN 92 000 010 195 also insures the salary continuance insurance available through ANZ Staff Super.
 Non-concessional contributions are contributions to your superannuation made from after-tax money.

 Preservation means that certain benefits cannot be paid out in cash until you satisfy certain conditions.
-Instead, the benefits must be maintained in an approved superannuation fund or rollover fund and may only be paid out in special circumstances.
+Instead, the benefits must be maintained in an approved superannuation or rollover fund and may only be paid out in special circumstances.